shadows911/baruf/content/p/trace.md

 ## What is "the Trace" supposed to be?

+The most extended explanation of the Trace is given by Mad-Eye Moody in *Deathly Hallows:*

 > "Second problem: you're under-age, which means you've still got the
 > Trace on you."